 Indonesia: Infrastructure Improvement for Shrimp Aquaculture Project

-The project will help the Ministry of Marine Affairs and Fisheries (MMAF) in introducing environmentally sustainable shrimp aquaculture and improving transparency, traceability and reporting processes towards increased productivity, quality and profitability of smallholder's shrimp farming.
-The project will deliver an integrated investment addressing upstream, production, and downstream processes through infrastructure, support to improve farming practices and post-harvest systems, and value chain strengthening.
-It is aligned with the following impact: contribution of the fisheries sector to the national economy and value added of aquaculture increased.
+The project will help the Ministry of Marine Affairs and Fisheries (MMAF) to introduce sustainable shrimp aquaculture to increase the productivity, quality, profitability, and environmental sustainability of shrimp farming by smallholders.
+The project will improve smallholder farmers' access to quality inputs, production, and post-harvest practices and traceability through infrastructure, capacity support, and value chain strengthening in selected locations (Across Bali, Banten, Central Java, East Java, Lampung, Nangro Aceh Darusalam, and South Sulawesi provinces).
+It is aligned with the following impact: contribution of the fisheries industries to the national economy increased.
 It will have the following outcome: productivity, profitability, and environment sustainability of shrimp aquaculture increased.
-Specifically, it will (i) increase quality and sustainability of inputs production, (ii) develop sustainable aquaculture infrastructure and services, and (iii) strengthen shrimp aquaculture value chain.

 Southeast Asia Department

 |Strategic Agendas||Environmentally sustainable growth